 - Use a natural mouthwash that contains anti-bacterial properties

 Major sensitivity, swelling gums and sores are signs that gum disease has progressed to its advanced stage.
 This cannot be reversed at home through regular brushing and flossing and will require professional help at the dentist to reduce gum disease.
+Gum disease also prevents you from performing cosmetic treatments such as teeth whitening, and for your teeth to become naturally white, you’ll need to resolve any gum health issues.

 If you’re showing signs of advanced periodontal disease, contact us at Vineyard Dental as early as possible so we can book you in for treatment.
 Simply click here and book yourself in now.